GSA/code-gov-developer-docs/README.md

 ## Setup instructions

 To get started, clone the repo locally.
-Then run 'bundle exec jekyll serve' and go to http://127.0.0.1:4000/ (or http://localhost:4000/) to run the site on your machine
+Then run `bundle exec jekyll serve` and go to http://127.0.0.1:4000/ (or http://localhost:4000/) to run the site on your machine

 ## Using JavaScript and Bower